MIKKO-MAAKOLO/MIKKO-MAAKOLO/README.md

 </p>

 ### 🔭 What I'm currently into
-- 🌐 Building **Maakolo Network** — a custom VPN project to practice networking and Python backend.
+- 🌐 Building **Maakolo Network** with a team of guys - a custom VPN project to practice networking and Python backend.
 - ⚙️ Digging into open-source C++ code to see how privacy is implemented in real apps.
 - 🔐 Playing around on HackTheBox and TryHackMe in my free time.